shawn-lee0609/azure-network-provisioner/README.md

 | `SignalRComm` | SignalR / WebSocket | Desktop builds over WAN |
 | `SignalRCommWebGL` | SignalR via JS bridge | WebGL browser builds |

-Switching between transports requires changing a single line in `GameController.cs` — the game logic is completely decoupled from the networking layer through polymorphism.
+Switching between transports requires changing a single line in `GameController.cs`, the game logic is completely decoupled from the networking layer through polymorphism.
 The WebGL implementation required a JavaScript bridge (`.jslib`) because Unity's WebGL build runs in a browser sandbox where raw C# `HubConnection` is not available; instead, the SignalR JavaScript client library is loaded from CDN and communicates with the C# game logic via Unity's `SendMessage` interop.

 ---